rocket-pool/RPIPs/RPIPs/RPIP-59.md

 - `deposit` SHALL assign deposits as described below

 #### Assigning ETH from the Deposit Pool
-- As ETH enters the deposit pool, it SHALL be assigned to valdiators from the queue by sending 32 ETH to the associated megapool contract
+- As ETH enters the deposit pool, it SHALL be assigned to validators from the queue by sending 32 ETH to the associated megapool contract
 - The assignment SHALL execute the `Prestake` transaction, staking 1 ETH to the beacon chain using the values provided in the step above

 #### `stake` Transaction